 Before coming to BCT, Eleanor built up invaluable experience working for a church-led project in South Africa that supports children affected by HIV in local townships.
 She also worked on the prayer team for Viva.
 Based in South Africa, Eleanor is now the key point of contact for BCTâ€™s project partners in different African nations.
 She equips the projects with training and on-going advice, guidance, resources and information to help them grow and develop their vital work.

-Simeon WhitingÂ â€“ Communications Assistant
+Simeon WhitingÂ â€“ Communications Coordinator

 Simeon spent 14 years in full-time youthwork, before joining BCT.
 He’s also an experienced writer and editor, so the opportunity to use his flair with words for a charity which serves young people was too good for him to refuse!
 Simeon sees his role as being focused on sharing the stories of BCT’s partners.
 And he’ll tell you there are some fantastic stories to share.

 Steve is an accountant with over twenty years’ experience in the private sector before feeling drawn to change focus and use that experience in a humanitarian context.
 His work with charities began by volunteering as Bookkeeper for an organisation reaching out to those in need in the local community, andÂ continued when he became Treasurer at his church.
 He is now very happy to be looking after BCT’s finances.
 Steve is married and lives southwest of London with his wife and their Labrador.

 Joseph is a huge asset to the staff team, bringing over 20 yearsâ€™ experience in information management, and a passion for researching, storing and disseminating information.
 His previous roles include Information Officer at the Civil Aviation Authority and College Librarian at WEST Union School of Theology.
 Joseph is originally from Antrim and now lives on the south coast of England.